It's easier than ever to get fit thanks to a wealth of wearable tech on your side.

 Latest running watch reviews

-Jawbone's app is one of the most connectable, but Misfit, Fitbit and Polar devices also have a host of added extras.
-What's more, Apple Health and Google Fit are great ways to get multiple sources of data in one easy place.
+The likes of Misfit, Fitbit and Polar devices all have dedicated insights and extras, while Apple Health and Google Fit are great ways to get multiple sources of data in one easy place.

 Make sure your wearable is wearable